-Due to the fairly-recent breakthrough research of scientists Eric Lechner, Lars Norpchen, Tom Way, Nathan Zohner and others, it has been shown that another chemical compound is pervasively affecting lives around the country (and probably the world).
+Due to the fairly-recent DHMO research of scientists Eric Lechner, Lars Norpchen, Tom Way, Nathan Zohner and others, it has been shown that yet another chemical compound is pervasively affecting lives around the country (and probably the world).

-This insidious substance is called DHMO, and is sometimes known as hydric acid or hydroxic acid.
-Be forewarned: According to T. Way, its influence looks to be incredibly difficult to escape.
+This insidious substance is sometimes known as hydric acid or hydroxic acid.
+Be forewarned: According to researcher, T. Way, its influence looks to be incredibly difficult to escape.
 DHMO is more prevalent than Radon gas, and so far not much of a problem, until you start getting too much.

 Some DHMO facts: